TPODAvia/PX4-Autonomous-Vehicle/docs/ManualSITL.md

 rosrun px4_sim control_vel.py
 rosrun px4_sim mavros_offboard_posctl_test.py
 ```
-``Note: others python scripts is experimental.
-If the OFFBOARD is running, you won't be able to run a QGC mission plan.``
+> **Note**  others python scripts is experimental.
+If the OFFBOARD is running, you won't be able to run a QGC mission plan.

 The option is to run launch file instead of python node.
 In the terminal 3 run: (Options)